bazonkerista/tom/README.md

-# The Other Monitor For Star Citizen
+# The Other Monitor For StarCitizen

 What was just something that I wanted to have on the other monitor while I play Star Citizen turned into this.